 You will want to have this first full draft done because you will want to complete a couple of draft cycles as you likely won't be able to get everything you want to say into 4,000 articulate words on the first attempt.
 Try to get this first draft into the best possible shape so you don't have to work on too many revisions during the school year on top of your homework, college applications, and extracurriculars.

 - August/September of Senior Year: Turn in your first draft of your EE to your advisor and receive feedback.
 Work on incorporating their feedback into your essay.
 If they have a lot of suggestions for improvement, ask if they will read one more draft before the final draft.

-- September/October of Senior Year: Submit second draft of EE to your advisor (if necessary) and receive their feedback.
+- September/October of Senior Year: Submit the second draft of your EE to your advisor (if necessary) and look at their feedback.
 Work on creating the best possible final draft.

-- November-February of Senior Year: Submit two copies of your final draft to your school to be sent off to IBO.
+- November-February of Senior Year: Schedule your viva voce.
+Submit two copies of your final draft to your school to be sent off to the IB.
 You likely will not get your grade until after you graduate.

 The early bird DOES get the worm!

-Extended essays are marked by external assessors (examiners appointed by the IB) on a scale of 0 to 34.
+Extended Essays are graded by examiners appointed by the IB on a scale of 0 to 34.
 You'll be graded on five criteria, each with its own set of points.
-You can learn more about how you'll be graded on each criterion by reading the IB guide to extended essays.
+You can learn more about how EE scoring works by reading the IB guide to extended essays.